CopernicaMarketingSoftware/Documentation/Mailerq/4.0/spool-directory.md

 # Spool directory

-MailerQ can monitor a directory on the file system for new files.
-This directory is called the spool directory and can be configured in the config file.
-When MailerQ has been configured to use such a spool directory, you can simply inject email into MailerQ by copy'ing files to this directory.
+MailerQ can monitor a directory on the file system for new
+files: the spool directory.
+You can simply inject email into MailerQ by copy'ing files to this directory.

 The files that you drop in the spool directory must be correctly formatted MIME messages.
 Invalid files will not be picked up.
 MailerQ opens the file,